FidanVural/DiffusionModels/README.md

 ### Stable Diffusion v1.5 Text-to-image Different Models
 You can try lots of different Stable Diffusion v1.5 models in https://huggingface.co/models?other=diffusers%3AStableDiffusionPipeline.
-In [text2image_stable_diffusion_1_5_models.ipynb](https://github.com/FidanVural/DiffusionModels/blob/master/notebooks/text2image_stable_diffusion_1_5_models.ipynb) notebook, you can take a look to find some of the models and usages of the models.
+You can take a look to some models and usages of the models in [text2image_stable_diffusion_1_5_models.ipynb](https://github.com/FidanVural/DiffusionModels/blob/master/notebooks/text2image_stable_diffusion_1_5_models.ipynb) notebook.
 Additionally, some outputs of the models below are shown.
 For instance, the first image includes more realistic effects while the second image looks like Vincent Van Gogh's paintings.

 Prompt: "portrait of an pretty ancient woman warrior with tribal makeup detailed, dramatic lighting, mountainous backgrounds, high resolution"